Sultana-akther20/project-quiz/README.md

 Test no. 9

 Description of the test: should be the internal and external links to the pages.
-Expected Outcome: links should be in the pages
+Expected Outcome: links should be in the pages.
-Actual Outcome: works as expected
+Actual Outcome: works as expected.
-Error: no
+Error: no.

 Screenshot as proof:
  ![Image](https://github.com/user-attachments/assets/a62ad005-f3df-4939-b3f9-9821e344bd30)

 ![Image](https://github.com/user-attachments/assets/c6b5f170-ca9f-487e-9271-ae45d76e347b)

-### Gannt chart
+### Gantt chart

 ![Image](https://github.com/user-attachments/assets/f9fa5c31-80b5-49c9-8c45-5161a7d6bbb9)